exaco/laravel-octane-dockerfile/README.md

 - Set `PHP_VERSION` using the `--build-arg` option along with the build command
 - Set `TZ` (OS timezone) using the `--build-arg` option along with the build command

-## Using Roadrunner instead of Swoole
+## Using RoadRunner instead of Swoole

-1. Ensure you have roadrunner as a dependency in your composer.json
+1. Ensure you have roadrunner as a dependency in your `composer.json`
-2. Set the build arg INSTALL_ROADRUNNER=true
+2. Set `OCTANE_SERVER=roadrunner` using the `--build-arg` option along with the build command
-3. Set the env variable OCTANE_SERVER=roadrunner
-4. Optionally, set the build arg INSTALL_SWOOLE=false to avoid installing swoole in the container
-5. Build normally
+3. Build normally

-### Recommended options for `octane.php`
+### Recommended Swoole options for `octane.php`

 ```php
 // config/octane.php